plotzing/plotzing/README.md

 library(plotzing) #Note the lowercase "p"
 ```

-Plotzing only needs to be installed once.
-Afterward, you can load Plotzing whenever you open R using the command **`library(plotzing)`** If you are prompted to update other packages during the installation process, such as ggplot2, feel free to press the enter key to skip these updates.
-Additionally, it's important to note that, despite my capitalization of "Plotzing" throughout this document, loading plotzing into R requires a lowercase "p" (i.e., "plotzing"), as seen in the code above.
+When prompted to update other packages during the installation, press the enter key to skip this.
+Note that Plotzing only needs to be installed once, but it must be reloaded when reopening R using the command **`library(plotzing)`**.
+Keep in mind that, despite my capitalization of "Plotzing" throughout this document, loading plotzing into R requires a lowercase "p" (i.e., "plotzing"), as seen in the code above.

-If you wish to update Plotzing, simply unload the package if it's already loaded, reinstall the package, and reload Plotzing using the following code:
+To update Plotzing, simply unload the package if it's already loaded, reinstall the package, and reload Plotzing using the following code:

 ```{r, echo=TRUE, eval=FALSE}
 #If Plotizng is currently loaded, unload it: